 example, Chromium constructs invalidation

-each selector on.
+matches to recheck.
 New selectors such as :has()

-invalidation more
+require more

-complicated, but this complexity is necessary for fast
+complicated invalidation strategies, but this complexity is

 Layout is now pretty fast and correct thanks to the